HamsaLekhaTenneti/SpotTheBugs/README.md

 14. Succesfully registered is coming in red color same as error
 15. Phone Number being Alpha Numeric - Accepting Alphabets
 16. Accepting without Last Name which is mandatory
-17. Acceting without Email which is a mandatory field
+17. Accepting without Email which is a mandatory field
 18. Phone number is having label - LastName
 19. Label Names are inconsistent - Last Name and Email address (Address)